tejeez/geckokapula/firmware/README.md

 Simplicity Studio, however, was found difficult to use for development since a project opened on another machine was usually broken, its configuration generators regularly broke something in the project, and it was quite frustrating in general.

-Now there's a Makefile to compile the code, though currently it works only for RAIL 2 whereas the project originally used RAIL 1.
-Port to RAIL 2 should be done next.
-Calls to RAIL are commented out, so only the user interface is working.
+Now the code can be compiled with `make`, and Simplicity Studio is only needed to generate the radio configuration.

 The interesting code is under src/ and inc/ except for InitDevice.c which is generated.